 Learn more: Guide to Better Threat Detection & Response (XDR)

 Historically, implementing strong incident response teams and regularly testing incident response plans significantly reduced the cost of a data breach.
 Those poised and equipped to detect, respond, and eliminate cyberattacks through incident response teams with a tested incident response plan experience average breach cost savings of USD 2.66 million.
 These staggering savings are up from USD 1.77 million in 2020.

 Learn more: Incident Response Services & Playbooks Guide.

 Cyber risk assessment and scoring

 Cyber risk assessments and scoring, also called “risk quantification” by IBM, looks at the impact (including financial, availability of data, and data integrity) of a breach.
-By quantifying security risk in financial terms, CISOs are better able to identify and prioritize potential security gaps.
+By quantifying security risk in financial terms, CISOs are better able to identify and prioritise potential security gaps.
 Conducting risk assessments and scoring can save up to USD 2.10 million on average.
-However, less than half of organizations surveyed said they prioritize risks, threats, and impacted based on risk quantification techniques.
+However, less than half of organisations surveyed said they prioritise risks, threats, and impacted based on risk quantification techniques.

 Learn more: A Cybersecurity Risk Assessment Guide for Leaders